rohanyg/Employee-Attrition-and-Performance-Analysis/README.md

 # Employee-Attrition-and-Performance-Analysis
-Employee Attrition and Performance Analysis uses Power BI, SQL, Excel and Tableau to to gain insights into the factors influencing employee attrition and performance within the organization by performing data analysis on the HR dataset.
+Employee Attrition and Performance Analysis uses Power BI, SQL, Excel and Tableau to gain insights into the factors influencing employee attrition and performance within the organization by performing data analysis on the HR dataset.

 ## Table of Contents
 - [Project Overview](#project-overview)